smlund/Iterative_match/readme.txt

 shorter version of the program can be constructed for a single parameterization case of interest with a specific coordinate system etc, by straightforward simplifications of the functions defined.

+Efforts have been made to employ basic programming structures that should remain backward compatible when Mathematica is updated.
+Unfortunately, Mathematica code is fragile and has had many changes to fairly basic syntax and default modes of operation which have impacted the code in subtle ways as the software has changed version-to-version.
+In an effort to help
+track down issues that may develop with future version changes, the authors have included debugging provisions.
+To use these, set in:

+  im_solver.m    =>   DeBug = True;   near top of file
+  im_inputs.m    =>   IterationPrint = True;
+                      IterationPlot  = False;

+and diagnostic outputs will be made that may assist in identifying problems.

 ****************************
 Program Files